When launching our Knowledge Hub, we committed to sharing all of our knowledge to help make insurance advice less complicated and more accessible.

 How can I take out Life Insurance for my employees?

-Find yourself a good Employee Benefits Broker that knows what they are doing (we recommend Hooray Health & Protection…of course) and not just a financial adviser picking up your scheme off the back of your pension… or worse a broker with bad reviews.
+Find yourself a good Employee Benefits Broker that knows what they are doing and has great reviews (such as Hooray Health & Protection!).
+A specialised broker is a far better option than a financial adviser, who will likely pick up your scheme off the back of your pension.

 It’s always worth asking for quotes from more than one broker to ensure you’re getting the best service, at the best price possible.